zcqsntr/ROCC/README.md

 ## CBcurl: Control of Bacterial communities using reinforcement learning
 An application to train reinforcement learning to control a chemostat containing multiple interacting populations of bacteria.

+Has been tested on max OSX and ubuntu.

 ### Installation
 To use the package within python scropts, `CBcurl` must be in PYTHONPATH.
 To use the package from the command line `CBcurl` must be in you $PATH variable